ABOUT US

 FUNERAL DIRECTOR & OWNER

-Outside of work, Hayden enjoys mountain biking, travelling, and spending time with Kylie and their two daughters, Madison and Georgia.
-Hayden is looking forward to making memories with his family with a trip to Japan booked for April 2026.
+Outside of work, Hayden enjoys mountain biking, travelling and spending time with his wife Kylie and their two daughters, Madison and Georgia.

 Kylie Cotton